mikkelwillen/dq/README.md

 data-parallel code to be executed on GPUs.
 These GPU simulators are based on a Futhark quantum simulation library, which is also part of the sources.

+The framework also provides tools for converting between circuit representations.

 ## Library Structure

 - `fut/`: [Futhark](http://futhark-lang.org) data-parallel [gate library](/fut/qsim.fut).